 People, females in particular, have been known to experience traumatic pelvic floor dysfunction after being hit by a vehicle as a pedestrian, being injured in car crashes, and after falling from a substantial height.
 The impact to the pelvis and abdomen can cause disruption to the pudendal nerve or directly to the pelvic floor muscles which leads to the resulting pain and discomfort.

 If you have been diagnosed with a pelvic floor disorder, you may need to undergo pelvic floor therapy to help massage and relax those muscles which become very tense after constantly contracting since the time of injury.
 This therapy can be extremely uncomfortable both physically and also emotionally.
 For women it requires transvaginal stimulation of the pelvic muscles.
 For men, it is perineal stimulation.

 Damage to the pelvic floor is substantially more common in women than men, so much so that men often report trouble finding a therapist who is qualified to help them.
 If that is your case, do not despair for there are specialists who can help.
 Despite the awkward nature of the therapy, finding the right therapist can help bring about substantial pain relief.

 Finding the Legal Help You Need

-If you are dealing with pelvic floor dysfunction and its effects after being injured in a serious fall or a car accident and you are ready to speak to an experienced women's injury attorney, contact our legal team to discuss your rights.
-Every consultation is free and confidential, and due to the difficult nature of this injury we have both male and female attorneys on staff to speak to you depending on with whom you are comfortable.
-Contact us online or call us directly at 727.446.0840.
+If you are dealing with pelvic floor dysfunction and its effects after being injured in a serious fall or a car accident and you are ready to speak to an experienced injury attorney, contact our legal team to discuss your rights.
+Every consultation is free and confidential, and due to the difficult nature of this injury we have both male and female legal professionals on staff to speak to you depending on with whom you are comfortable.
+Contact us online or call us directly at 727-446-0840.